dpak11/tokeniser/README.md

 # Tokie

 `Tokie` lets you securely share data in form of a `token` between server(NodeJS) and client, and between different parties in a compact, secure manner.
-To ensure integrity, a unique `signature`(digest) is created using a `secretKey` and attached along with `obfuscated` data inside the token.
+To ensure integrity, a unique `signature`(digest) is generated using a `secretKey` and the data.
 Tokie uses `SHA256`

 ### Tokie format

-Below is Tokie output containing your actual `data` in encoded form, and the signature stored in `sign`.
+Here is a sample Tokie output containing your encrypted `data`, token expiration limit and the `signature`.
-This will be further encoded when used as `API key`(token).
+This will be base64 encoded to used as a token.

 ```
 {